Onyx-Protocol/Onyx/docs/core/reference/corectl.md

 corectl create-token [-net] [name] [policy]
 ```

+If no policy is given,
+it grants access to policy `client-readwrite`.
+This form is deprecated;
+please provide a policy by name.

 Flag `-net` grants access to the policy `network`
 for the new token.
 This flag is deprecated;